Matthew Stoddard, the owner of The Stoddard Firm is a pilot.

 No matter which definition of general aviation you choose, however, the term refers to an activity much more dangerous than commercial air travel.
 This danger is often attributed to a lack of regulation and expertise among general aviation pilots.
 However, the most damaging lack of regulation may actually lie in the design and production of these private aircraft.

 Below, we’ll discuss why timely civil suits for small aircraft accidents are so important, and some of what you can expect if you choose to pursue one.
-If you’d rather speak directly with a Georgia aviation lawyer about your case, just reach out by phone or chat at any time.
+If you’d rather speak directly with a Georgia aviation or wrongful death lawyer about your case, just reach out by phone or chat at any time.

 The General Aviation Industry Is Fraught with Defects and Coverups

 That might sound dramatic, but the problem is real, massive, and deeply ingrained in the business.

 One 2014 investigation conducted by USA Today estimated that there had been nearly 45,000 general aviation fatalities over the previous 50 years.
 During the same time period, commercial airline fatalities had become nearly nonexistent.

 More to the point, the same investigation found that, while federal organizations nearly always blamed pilot error for the dangers and tragedies of private aviation, many of the crashes could actually be traced to product defects.
 Often, these were defects that the manufacturers had known about for years or decades and ignored, or actively lied about.

 During the same period of time, USA today found that private aircraft manufacturers had paid survivors hundreds of millions of dollars in settlements, but quietly, keeping these arrangements out of official federal records and the public eye.

 In the eight years since this exposé was published, safety regulations for small aircraft design and production have not improved, and certainly have not become comparable with those for large passenger planes.